STAG Industrial, Inc. research snapshot

 Business essence

 Customers (tenants) pay STAG because they need strategically located industrial space for distribution, logistics, warehousing, and light manufacturing.
-STAG provides this space with triple-net leases that pass many operating costs to tenants, creating relatively predictable cash flow.
+STAG provides this space with triple-net leases that pass many operating costs to tenants, creating relatively predictable cash flow across a 606-building portfolio.

 Moat

-The moat comes from portfolio scale (601 buildings in 41 states), diversification across tenants and geographies, local market relationships, and the difficulty of replicating a similar portfolio quickly.
-However, industrial properties are commoditized at the building level and tenants can move when leases expire.
+The moat comes from portfolio scale, diversification across tenants and geographies, local market relationships, and an internal leasing and development platform.
+However, industrial properties are commoditized at the building level, so the moat is moderate rather than wide.

 Munger risk inversion

-The thesis fails if interest rates stay high, compressing REIT valuations; if industrial demand weakens due to e-commerce normalization or recession; if occupancy drops meaningfully; if tenant credit quality deteriorates; if acquisition cap rates compress to unattractive levels; or if index removal increases the cost of capital.
+The thesis fails if interest rates stay high, compressing REIT valuations; if the industrial demand recovery stalls or new supply pressures occupancy and rents; if tenant credit quality deteriorates; if STAG overpays for acquisitions or development; or if the premium valuation deflates back toward historical multiples.

 Management